-Admission data indicates that SUNY College at Oswego regularly accepts students with ACT's of 22 and above.
-Successful applicants typically send ACT scores in the top 37 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 20 in some instances.
-Prospective students submitting an ACT composite of 24 or higher should be in the upper half of applicants - and students with a 27 and above have very competitive chances.
-29 percent of applicants submit ACT scores to SUNY College at Oswego.
+Admission data indicates that SUNY College at Oswego regularly accepts students with ACT's of 20 and above.
+Successful applicants typically send ACT scores in the top 49 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 17 in some instances.
+Prospective students submitting an ACT composite of 23 or higher should be in the upper half of applicants - and students with a 26 and above have very competitive chances.
+The school ranks #60 in New York for highest average ACT composite score.
+24 percent of applicants submit ACT scores to SUNY College at Oswego.

-You will need very good grades in high school to get into SUNY College at Oswego.
-The average high school GPA of the admitted freshman class at SUNY College at Oswego was 3.5 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as SUNY College at Oswego accepts 54% of students who apply.
+Applicants require above average high school grades to get into SUNY College at Oswego.
+The average high school GPA of the admitted freshman class at SUNY College at Oswego was 3.33 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #63 in New York for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as SUNY College at Oswego accepts 69% of students who apply.

-55% of SUNY College at Oswego freshman were in the top twenty five percent of their high school graduating class.
+75% of SUNY College at Oswego freshman were in the top half of their high school graduating class.

 |High School Class Rank||Freshmen Within Range|

-What are the requirements for admission to SUNY College at Oswego and what considerations affect admission decisions?
+What are the requirements for admission to SUNY College at Oswego and what student information is used for admission decisions?

 |High School GPA||Required|